Astrocytic Ryk signaling coordinates scarring and wound healing after spinal cord injury

 Abstract

-Wound healing after spinal cord injury involves highly coordinated interactions among multiple cell types, which is poorly understood.
+Wound healing after spinal cord injury involves highly coordinated interactions among multiple cell types, which are poorly understood.
 Astrocytes play a central role in creating a border against the non-neural lesion core.
-To do so, astrocytes undergo dramatic morphological changes by first thickening the processes and then elongating and overlap them.
-We show here show that the expression of a cell-surface receptor, Ryk, is induced in astrocytes after injury in both rodent and human spinal cord.
-Astrocyte-specific knockout of Ryk dramatically elongated the reactive astrocytes and accelerated the formation of the border and reduced the size of the scar.
-Astrocyte-specific knockout of Ryk also accelerated the injury responses of multiple cell types, including the resolution of neuroinflammation.
-Single cell transcriptomics analyses revealed a broad range of changes cell signaling among astrocytes, microglia, fibroblasts, endothelial cell, etc, after astrocyte-specific Ryk knockout, suggesting that Ryk not only regulates the injury response of astrocytes but may also regulate signals which coordinate the responses of multiple cell types.
-The elongation is mediated by NrCAM, a cell adhesion molecule induced by astrocyte-specific conditional knockout of Ryk after spinal cord injury.
-Our findings suggest a promising therapeutic target to accelerate wound healing and promote neuronal survival and enhance functional recovery.
+To do so, astrocytes undergo dramatic morphological changes by first thickening and elongating their processes and then overlapping them to form a physical barrier.
+We show here that the expression of a cell-surface receptor, Ryk, is induced in astrocytes after injury in both rodent and human spinal cords.
+Astrocyte-specific knockout of Ryk dramatically elongated the reactive astrocytes, accelerated the formation of the border, and reduced the size of the scar.
+Astrocyte-specific knockout of Ryk also accelerated the injury responses of multiple cell types.
+Single-cell transcriptomics analyses revealed a broad range of changes in cell signaling among astrocytes, microglia, fibroblasts, and endothelial cells after astrocyte-specific Ryk knockout, suggesting that Ryk not only regulates injury responses of astrocytes but may also regulate signals emanating from astrocytes and coordinate the responses of these cell types.
+The elongation of astrocyte processes is mediated by NrCAM, a cell adhesion molecule induced by astrocyte-specific conditional knockout of Ryk after spinal cord injury.
+Our findings suggest that Ryk is a promising therapeutic target to accelerate wound healing, promote neuronal survival, and enhance functional recovery.

 Article activity feed